shazic/CF-LogGetter/README.md

 # CF-LogGetter

-Download, decompress and consolidate AWS CloudFront CDN logs into a single file.
+Download, decompress and consolidate AWS CloudFront CDN logs into a single file on your Windows machine.

-                        ##PURPOSE
-___
+## PURPOSE

 To download and consolidate all CloudFront Logs from the specified S3 bucket.

-                     PRE-REQUISITES
 ___

+## PRE-REQUISITES

 The following needs to be completed before using this cmd: